Trenderway Kate and Paul

 Kate and Paul knew they wanted to get married in Cornwall, it's where they'd started their relationship many years before and wanted to begin their married life in Cornwall too.

-They traveled down to Cornwall from London and viewed lots of venues in the gorgeous Cornish sunshine, then they visited Trenderway in miserable grey rain but they loved it!
+They travelled down to Cornwall from London and viewed lots of venues in the gorgeous Cornish sunshine, then they visited Trenderway in miserable grey rain but they loved it!
 Trenderway really stood out as the only place they could imagine tying the knot.

 "Paul looked at me with a wry smile on the drive back from the farm and I knew that he’d made his choice.
 And that was before we even realised we had the option to get married on the outside decking!
 It had the perfect mix of expansive stunning landscapes and a gorgeous timeless inside space."